Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Tooltips, Scrollbars & Multirow tabs/Readme.md

 toolbarbutton#alltabs-button {
     -moz-binding: url("userChrome.xml#js")}
 </pre>

-<p>The only little problem with this method is that <b>you will have to delete the start up cache files for the changes to take effect every time you make a change to any of the <i>*.uc.js</i></b> files (which are the ones where the CSS rules go to change the scrollbar or tooltip colors).</p>

-<p>To clear the start up cache you have to type <code>about:profiles</code> on firefox URL bar, go to that page, open the local profile directory through that page, and then delete all files inside the "startupCache" folder.</p>

-<p>This is <b>NOT</b> the same profile directory where you have to place the "chrome" folder.
-You access that one through <code>about:support</code>, and then clicking the "open folder" button on the "profile folder" section.</p>
-<p>You can edit the scrollbars appearance changing the CSS rules inside the <b>scrollbar.as.css</b> file.</p>

 <h2>Installation</h2>
 <p>You can find a video tutorial <a href="https://youtu.be/FHV1-LbX_Vo">here</a>.
 The folder names will be a bit different, but it should be understable.</p>